buildpacks-community/kpack-cli/docs/kp_build_logs.md

 ## kp build logs

-Tails logs for an image build
+Tails logs for an image resource build

 ### Synopsis

-Tails logs from the containers of a specific build of an image in the provided namespace.
+Tails logs from the containers of a specific build of an image resource in the provided namespace.

 The build defaults to the latest build number.
 The namespace defaults to the kubernetes current-context namespace.